-Elyros was the most important town in southwestern Crete during the Doric and Roman Period (8th century BC - 4th century AD).
-Ruins are conserved 500m far from the village Rodovani atop the hill Kefala with the panoramic views to the South Cretan sea.
-The town was served by two harbours: Syia (current Sougia) and Lissos.
+Elyros was the most important town in southwestern Crete during the Doric and Roman Periods (8th century BC - 4th century AD).
+Ruins are conserved 500m far from the village Rodovani atop the hill Kefala with panoramic views to the South Cretan sea.
+The town was served by two harbors: Syia (current Sougia) and Lissos.
 The exact location of the town was verified by an inscription with the phrase in Greek "Glory to the people of Elyros" (έδοξε την πόλει των Ελυρίων).

 Elyros was an industrial and commercial center of Crete and it was famous for producing weaponry.
 It minted its own currency, which certifies its power.
 The coins depict a goat nursing the sons of Acacallis and a bee.
 From Elyros came (according to one version) the lyric poet Thalitas (7th century BC).

-Around the archaeological site of Elyros you will see several large cisterns, traces of buildings, a Roman aqueduct, part of the walls, a theater, and a turkish koules (defensive tower).
+Around the archaeological site of Elyros, you will see several large cisterns, traces of buildings, a Roman aqueduct, part of the walls, a theater, and a Turkish koule (defensive tower).
 Around the town, extends the town’s cemetery.
-In a neighboring position, near the village Moni, one can still visit the Grecoroman tomb with a shape of pyramid.
+In a neighboring position, near the village Moni, one can still visit the Grecoroman tomb with the shape of a pyramid.